abpio/abp-commercial-docs/en/studio/kubernetes.md

   - `Build Docker Image(s)`: If build docker images available for subcharts it builds all of them.
   - `Install Chart(s)`: Installs all charts to selected profile.
   - `Uninstall Chart(s)`: Uninstalls all charts from selected profile.
 - `Add Chart`: It opens the *Select Helm Chart* window.
-Pick the chart from the specified location and select the main helm chart.
+Pick the chart from the specified location and select the main helm chart to add a new main chart to the root.

 ### Main Chart